vetscience/HPGAP/README.md

 # HPGAP
 Helminth Population Genomic Analysis Pipeline

 This repo contains the implementation for `HPGAP` , along with its associated support scripts, libraries and example population genomic data.
+You can also check the installed programs and packages with the DockerFile.

 The workflow for analysis using `HPGAP` consists of five basic parts.
 1) Variant calling; 2) Sample filtering; 3) Inferring genetic relationships; 4) Intra-population analysis; 5) identifying loci under nature selection.